Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 Detect+Lens

-The Andor ICON-L is shown for comparison.
+The Andor ICON-L is shown for comparison - we do not sell it.
 The collimation and quality of your neutron beam-line will usually be the limiting factor for neutron imaging, not the camera.

-Choosing an Imaging Camera - More is not always Better
+Choosing an Imaging Camera - Bigger is not always Better

 • A Lens aperture of f/1.0 transmits x2 as much light as an aperture of f/1.4, so fast lenses have advantages.